Anchor-Protocol/anchor-earn/README.md

     });
 ```
 ## Querier
-`AnchorEarn` querier facilitates both querying the smart contracts and chain.
-There are two queries that the `AnchorEarn` object provides.
+`AnchorEarn` querier facilitates both querying smart contracts and the chain.
+There are two queries provided by the `AnchorEarn` object:
-- balance: query user balance and user deposit amount based on currency.
+- balance: query user balance and user deposit based on currency
-- market: return the state of specifies currency market.
+- market: return the state of the specified currency's market

-If a user wants to use queries alone, there is no need to instantiate the object like [here](#anchorearn-object); instead, the user can provide the address for queries like the following examples:
+If a user wishes to use only the queries, there is no need to instantiate the object as explained [here](#anchorearn-object);
+instead, they can provide the address for queries as demonstrated by the following examples:
 ### Balance
-To get the current state of account, use the following example:
+To get the current state of an account, use the following example:
 ```ts
  const anchorEarn = new AnchorEarn({
       chain: CHAINS.TERRA,